astuder/Stellaris-grlib-driver-Adafruit-TFT-ILI9325/README.md

 * RST  F.4   reset (not available on Kentec)
 * BKLT F.3   backlight (not available on Kentec)
 * DATA B     data line 0-7 on pins B.0-B.7
+* XP   E.4   touch X+
+* YP   E.5   touch Y+
+* XN   A.3   touch X-
+* YN   A.2   touch Y-

 To use with TI Stellaris Launchpad Workshop lab 10:
-* Copy source files into driver directory of grlib_demo workspace
+* Copy source files into drivers directory of your grlib_demo workspace
 * In grlib_demo.c replace Kentec320x240x16_ssd2119_8bit with
 Adafruit320x240x16TouchTFT_ILI9325
+* In CSS remove links to Kentec and Touch from /driver directory (right click delete)
+* In CSS remove include path that points to boards\ek-lm4f120xl
+* Replace main() in grlib_demo.c with the code in main-fragment.c

 Limitations:
-* This driver only uses 16bit color instead of the available 18bit
+* This driver only uses 16bit color instead of the full 18bit available
 * PixelDrawMultiple tested only with StellarisWare example (i.e. only for 4bit)
-* No support for touch functionality yet.
-This display requires different calibration data than the Kentec booster pack used as example by TI.
+* In my test setup touch only worked reliable after adding 0.1uF capacitors from Y- and X- to GND